 I have heard about folks sitting around for hours at their tax preparer's office waiting for their return to be finalized.
 That is NOT going to happen here.
 Working at home is great - my commute is short and my office rent very low - but having a dozen folks queued up in the living room is not an option for me.
 And why would I want to waste your time and mine?

 I can receive up to 30 returns per day during tax season and have learned that in this business if you get behind you may never get caught up.
-So my personal rule is that I do NOT go to bed until the inbox is empty.
+So my rule is that I do NOT go to bed until the inbox is empty.
 I am normally a late-night person and am very productive once the kids are in bed.
-And that means we'll be calling you Thursday AM to set up an appointment for the tax return you sent us Wednesday AM.
-The only reason incomplete tax returns sit around in my office is (a) we're missing information and you're working on getting it or (b) you're too busy to come in.
+And that means we'll be calling you Thursday to set up an appointment for the tax return you sent us Wednesday AM.
+The only reason incomplete tax returns sit around in my office is (a) we're missing information and you're working on getting it or (b) you're not ready to come in..

 I will give you my 100% honest opinion on every tax situation you will face.
-After 25 years in the business, I know what the IRS and FTB can easily spot and what they tend to miss.
+What we talk about in the office stays in the office.
+(While the cats may be present, I had them all sign non-disclosure agreements at the shelters as a condition of their adoption).
+After 30 years in the business, I know what the IRS and FTB can easily spot and what they tend to miss.
 If you feel like taking a chance, I will advise you of the corresponding risk and rewards.
 I have some clients who are very conservative and others who are not.
 I prepare each person's taxes according to their situation.
 Ultimately you are responsible for the content of the return that is filed.
 I will advise you every step of the way as much as possible.

 I expect my clients to use resources I provide them BEFORE contacting me about any issues.
 The biggest example of this is checking refund status.
 Once a tax preparer files a tax return and has confirmation of filing, he/she has NO control over how the IRS or FTB process it.
 I provide a link on my web site where clients can check the refund status of current-year federal returns, state returns, and even prior-year amended tax returns.
 If someone calls me asking when they will receive their refund, I expect them to check it themselves.
 I'm not going to do 1,000 refund status inquiries every season.
 I will DEFINITELY get involved with issues that need my attention - but basic stuff that regular taxpayers can manage themselves is their venue, not mine.